microsoft/vscode-docs/docs/containers/ssh.md

 1. Configure `ssh-agent` on the **local** system with the **private** key file produced above.

     * **Windows (OpenSSH):** The latest version(s) of Windows 10 include OpenSSH by default.
-There is a Windows service, `ssh-agent` that is disabled by default, and needs to be re-enabled and set to automatic start.
-From an admin command prompt, run `sc config ssh-agent start=auto` and `net start ssh-agent`.
+There is a Windows service, `ssh-agent` that is disabled by default, and needs to be re-enabled and set to automatic.
+Press the Windows button, type `services` and start the app.
+Then right click on the `OpenSSH Authentication Agent` service and set the startup to `Automatic`.
+Afterwards, from an admin command prompt run `net start ssh-agent`.
 Then, do `ssh-add <keyfile>`.

     * **Windows (Pageant):** You can use Pageant instead of OpenSSH, in which case it is necessary to set the environment variable `SSH_AUTH_SOCK=pageant`.
 Making that a user or system environment variable will be easiest.